bredikhin/barrels/README.md

 Use the number of position (starting from one) of an entry in the JSON fixture as a reference to associate models (see https://github.com/bredikhin/barrels/blob/master/test/fixtures/products.json for example).
-This feature can be disabled by passing `false` as second parameter to `populate`.
+This feature can be disabled by passing `false` as the last parameter to `populate`.

 ## Required associations

-If you have any associations described as `required: true`, automatic association won't work out of the box.
-In this case you have to load your fixtures gradually by passing an array of collection names as the first parameter (available since v1.3.0).
-This way you can populate your required associations first, and then take care of all other fixtures.
+If you have any associations described as `required: true`, they will be added automatically, no matter if the last parameter to `populate` is `false` or not.
+However, you have to load your fixtures gradually (by passing an array of collection names as the first parameter) in such an order that collections corresponding to the required associations get populated first.

 Let's say, for example, you are implementing a `Passport.js`-based authentication, and every `Passport` has `User` as a required association.
 You'd